Cosmetic Dentistry Plano

 Does My Dental Insurance Cover Cosmetic Dentistry?

-Most dental insurance companies will not cover cosmetic dentistry; however, there are exceptions that may make it so that your insurance plan covers some aspects of your treatment, including:
+Most dental insurance companies will not cover cosmetic dentistry; however, some exceptions may make it so that your insurance plan covers some aspects of your treatment, including:

 • Consultation